gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 If you see any errors from the above command, please notify one of the lab instructors.

+##**2.7 Exploring OpenShift Enterprise**

+To get a better understanding of how OpenShift Enterprise works, it is suggested that the user views the following files:

+**Note: Execute the following on the broker host**

+	# cat /etc/openshift/broker.conf
+	# cat /etc/openshift/plugins.d/*

+**Note: Execute the following on the node host**

+	# ls /cgroup/all/openshift
+	# cat /etc/openshift/node.conf
+	# cat /etc/openshift/resource_limits.conf

 **Lab 2 Complete!**

 <!--BREAK-->